-- Performance - HTML5 is slow to begin with but made slower on devices due to some architectural choices on iOS devices.
-Codename One performs as fast and even faster than native.
+- Performance – Hybrid-Web apps are slow to begin with but made slower on devices due to some architectural choices especially on iOS devices.

-- Portability - while HTML5 on the server side can be ported with some effort, when embedded using PhoneGap like packaging adapting the UI for multiple DPI's becomes challenging.
-Web technologies were designed for HTTP delivery not for local execution.
+- Portability – Web technologies were designed for HTTP delivery not for local execution, this makes adapting the UI for multiple DPI’s challenging.
 Codename One was built from scratch to work on all DPI’s and provides the visual tools to do so.

-- Power - mobile browsers are fragmented and constantly late with new features requiring a full OS upgrade for new features.
-Basics such as threads aren’t at the moment of this writing supported by any device.
-Codename One provides most of the power and convenience desktop Java developers are used to.
+- Power – Mobile browsers are fragmented and constantly late with new features, requiring a full OS upgrade for new features.
+Basics such as threads aren’t supported by some devices.
+Codename One provides most of the power and convenience that desktop Java developers are used to.

-- Native tools - in order to build an application for iOS you must have a Mac and for Windows phone (if supported) you need a windows machine.
+- Native Tools – For most of such tools, in order to build an app for iOS you must have a Mac and for Windows (if supported) you need a Windows machine.
 This is tedious and painful!
-Codename One uses a build server to remove that need and provides seamless simulator execution, debugging, profiling etc.
+Codename One uses a Build Server to remove that need and provides seamless simulator execution, debugging, profiling etc.

-- Standard IDE - most such tools have their own IDE’s with limited features.
-Codename One works with NetBeans/Eclipse, which are mature industry leading IDE’s.
+- Standard IDE – Most such tools have their own IDE’s with limited features.
+Codename One works with IntelliJ IDEA/NetBeans/Eclipse, which are mature industry leading IDE’s.

-- Portability - in order to provide portability a developer is limited to the lowest common denominator approach, this requires coding specifics for every platform.
+- Portability – Most of the Hybrid-Native tools require that you rewrite your UI (roughly 10-50% of the code) for every platform.
+Better solutions limit the developer to the lowest common denominator approach, this requires coding specifics for every platform.
 Codename One uses a unique lightweight architecture that enables it to offer high level features on all devices.

 J2ObjC does not provide any sort of platform-independent UI toolkit, nor are there any plans to do so in the future. iOS UI code needs to be written in Objective-C or Objective-C++ using Apple’s iOS SDK (Android UIs using Android’s API, web app UIs using GWT, etc.).